Skip to content

 ailab-ds

 The data science host shows tool fragmentation.
-It keeps the second Ollama, second Jupyter, Weaviate, Qdrant, and PostgreSQL/pgvector so the demo still tells the “multiple teams built this independently” story.
+It keeps the second Ollama, second Jupyter, Weaviate, Qdrant, PostgreSQL/pgvector, and a black-box RAG app (knowledge-base chat + document upload — the target for the rag module) so the demo still tells the “multiple teams built this independently” story.

 ailab-app

-The shared AI app host carries LangServe, Streamlit, three A2A agents, and the Post-Ex Oracle.
+The shared AI app host carries LangServe, Streamlit, the HF TGI chain gateway, the A2A orchestrator agents, and a bespoke IT-helpdesk agent (a custom /chat app — the target for the agent module and behavioral model fingerprinting).
 Its value is discovery coverage, agent workflow validation, and narrative separation: app-facing surfaces no longer need to be crammed onto another team’s box.

 ailab-attack